Recommendations

 Recommendations for object-oriented programming

-Inference works better with function (object) than object.Member
+Type inference works better with function object than object.Member

 Simple object hierarchy